Kāinga Ora―Homes and Communities

 - shortened planning and consenting processes

 - funding for infrastructure and development activities

 Public engagement on setting up Kāinga Ora

 In February 2017, the previous Government issued a discussion document on urban development authorities.
 Consultation closed in May 2017 with 350 submissions received.
 This feedback informed the decisions made by Cabinet on Kāinga Ora and the Urban Development Bill.
 This includes the decision to establish Kāinga Ora with the dual responsibilities of being a public landlord and an urban development authority.
 This was to consolidate the capability that already existed in New Zealand.

 What happens next?

-The Minister of Housing and Urban Development has released all Cabinet papers about Kāinga Ora―Homes and Communities.
-In these documents you can find out more about the advice and decision-making processes behind the creation of Kāinga Ora―Homes and Communities.
+The Ministry of Housing and Urban Development has released all Cabinet papers about Kāinga Ora.
+In these documents you can find out more about the advice and decision-making processes behind the creation of Kāinga Ora.